tc39/proposal-object-pick-or-omit/README.md

 ### Motivation

-- To operate an object convenient by picking or omitting its properties, describe in [the group](https://es.discourse.group/t/object-prototype-pick-object-prototype-omit/515).
+- To operate an object convenient by picking or omitting its properties, described in [the group](https://es.discourse.group/t/object-prototype-pick-object-prototype-omit/515).

 ### Syntax